PTSS vs PTSD: What's the Difference?

-While they sound similar in name, PTSS vs PTSD are different conditions with one notable similarity.
-Both appear after one goes through a traumatic experience, such as sexual assault, childhood abuse, or a natural disaster.
+While they sound similar, PTSS vs PTSD are different conditions with one notable similarity.
+Both appear after you have a traumatic experience, such as sexual assault, childhood abuse, or a natural disaster.

 What is Post-Traumatic Stress Syndrome?